INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure EC.3](results/Figure%20EC.3.pdf), run the R script [Figure EC.3.R](scripts/Figure%20EC.3.R).
 The CSV data required for this replication is available in the [data](data/Figure%20EC.3/) folder.

 To replicate the results in [Figure EC.4](results/Figure%20EC.4.PNG), run the R script [Figure EC.4.R](scripts/Figure%20EC.4.R).
-Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.
+To comply with data privacy requirements, the demand data is simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure EC.5](results/Figure%20EC.5.PNG), run the R script [Figure EC.5.R](scripts/Figure%20EC.5.R).
-Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.
+To comply with data privacy requirements, the demand data is simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure EC.6 (A)](results/Figure%20EC.6%20(A).pdf) and [Figure EC.6 (B)](results/Figure%20EC.6%20(B).pdf), run the R script [Figure EC.6.R](scripts/Figure%20EC.6.R).
 The CSV data required for this replication is available in the [data](data/Figure%20EC.6/) folder.

 To replicate the results in Table 4 of the paper, run the notebook [Table 4.ipynb](scripts/Table%204.ipynb).
-The required pickle data for this replication is available upon request and has not been uploaded to this repository.
-Due to data privacy requirements, we are unable to provide the actual hospital demand data used in the case study.
-As such, the code uses simulated demand data from the fitted negative binomial distributions.
+The required pickle data for this replication is generated using the source codes available in the [source code](src/%20m%20=%205/) folder.
+To comply with data privacy requirements, we cannot share the actual hospital demand data used in the case study.
+Instead, the provided code utilizes simulated demand data based on fitted negative binomial distributions.